johann-raath/angular-assessment/README.md

 * Interpretation of the given brief.
 * Implementation of typed requests and responses.
 * Re-usability of their components and code.
-* House keeping of their project.
+* House keeping of the project.
 Modules, components and styling.
 * Use of local storage to persist state.
 * Use of services and observables.
+* Their commit history.

+## Bonus

+* Lazy load the main modules of the project.
+* Styling

 ## Git